artem-zinnatullin/qualitymatters/README.md

 * CI (Travis)
 * Unit tests (some under Robolectric, some are under plain JUnit runner with mocked `android.jar`).
-* Integration tests to see that Http, REST, JSON parsing and RxJava work good in composition.
+* Integration tests to see that Http, REST, JSON parsing and RxJava work well in composition.
-* Functional (UI) tests (Espresso with custom rules, mocked server and Screen-architecure) to check that app works according to the expectations.
+* Functional (UI) tests (Espresso with custom rules, mocked server and Screen-architecture) to check that app works according to the expectations.
 * Static code analysis (FindBugs, PMD, Android Lint, Checkstyle) (see root `build.gradle`).
 * Code coverage (currently in process of fighting with jacoco-coverage plugin to fail the build if coverage is not big enough).
 * Developer Settings Menu where you can enable/disable [Stetho](http://facebook.github.io/stetho/), [LeakCanary](https://github.com/square/leakcanary), etc. See full list below (feel free to add more tools!).